What Happens If You Don’t Have a Registered Agent? Risks & Legal Consequences

 Not having a registered agent can expose your business to legal and operational risks.
 Here’s how skipping this role can impact your company:

-Without a registered address, your business could fail to receive important legal notifications on time.
+Without a registered agent, your business could fail to receive important legal notifications on time.
 This includes court summons, tax notices, and reminders for annual reports.
 Missing these can lead to serious consequences, like fines or legal trouble.

 Breaking State Laws